 - Use the operative report as the primary source document to determine whether the operative procedure was a SLNBx, or a more extensive dissection of regional lymph nodes, or a combination of both SLNBx and regional lymph node dissection.
 The operative report will designate the surgeon's planned procedure as well as a description of the procedure that was actually performed.
 The pathology report may be used to complement the information appearing in the operative report, but the operative report takes precedence when attempting to distinguish between SLNBx and regional lymph node dissection or a combination of these two procedures.
-Do not use the number of lymph nodes removed and pathologically examined as the sole means of distinguishing between a SLNBx and a regional lymph node dissection. - Assign Code 0 when regional lymph node removal procedure was not performed or the treatment is listed as watchful waiting. - Code regional lymph node procedures in this data item.
+Do not use the number of lymph nodes removed and pathologically examined as the sole means of distinguishing between a SLNBx and a regional lymph node dissection. - Code regional lymph node procedures in this data item.
+Record distant lymph node removal in Surgical Procedure of Other Site. - o Include lymph nodes that are regional in the current AJCC Staging Manual or EOD 2018 - Code regional lymph node procedures in this data item.
 Record distant lymph node removal in Surgical Procedure of Other Site. - Code the procedure that is numerically higher.
 Codes 0-7 are hierarchical. - Record all surgical procedures that remove, biopsy, or aspirate regional lymph node(s) whether or not there were any surgical procedures of the primary site.
 The regional lymph node surgical procedure(s) may be done to diagnose cancer, stage the disease, or as part of the initial treatment. - Include lymph nodes obtained or biopsied during any procedure within the first course of treatment.
 A separate lymph node surgery is not required. - o Code the removal of intra-organ lymph nodes in Scope Regional LN Surgery. - Add the number of all of the lymph nodes removed during each surgical procedure performed as part of the first course of treatment.
-The Scope of Regional Lymph Node field is cumulative. - o Lymph node aspirations - Do not double-count when a regional lymph node is aspirated and that node is in the resection field.
-Do not add the aspirated node to the total number.
+The Scope of Regional Lymph Node field is cumulative.

-- Count as an additional node when a regional lymph node is aspirated and that node is NOT in the resection field.
-Add it to the total number. - Code the Scope of Regional Lymph Node Surgery to 0 (No lymph nodes removed) when the operative report lists a lymph node dissection, but no nodes were found by the pathologist. - Code the removal of regional nodes for both primaries when the patient has two primaries with common regional lymph nodes.
+- o Lymph node aspirations - Do not double-count when a regional lymph node is aspirated and that node is in the resection field.
+Do not add the aspirated node to the total number. - Count as an additional node when a regional lymph node is aspirated and that node is NOT in the resection field.
+Add it to the total number. - Code the removal of regional nodes for both primaries when the patient has two primaries with common regional lymph nodes.